Positive Power of Words

 Do word define how you are seen?
 For sure!
 The words that you utter out of your mouth determine how you view yourself and are viewed by others.
-Words influences your degree of self-confidence as well as the perceptions and opinion of others about you.
+Words influences your degree of self-confidence as well as the perceptions and opinions of others about you.

 The words in general that you speak don't get the recognition that they deserve.
 The words actually create who you are as human.
 Words strongly alter and influence your own perception and opinion of yourself.
-Words determine your thoughts, behaviors, and how you emotionally react to every life situations.
+Words determine your thoughts, behaviors, and how you emotionally react to everyday life situations.
 In fact, you are what you speak.
 Not enough focus or credence given to the power of words and the major role they play in your life as well as the major function they play in the formation of your identity.

 Power of your words?